christopherhuntley/ba505-docs/Tutorials/CourseCatalogDemo/Part2.md

 """
 ```
 Doc comments are always triple-quoted and start on the first non # commented line of code.
 They are used by special software to generate documentation for developers.
 See an example [here in the Python docs](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.drop.html).
+(Top-secret pro tip: To see the [actual source code](http://github.com/pandas-dev/pandas/blob/v0.23.4/pandas/core/frame.py#L3576-L3697) for anything in the Python, Numpy, or Pandas docs, just click the "source" link in the upper right-hand corner of the docs page.)

 __3. Imports.__
 To make them easy to find, we always import external modules just after the top comments.